 The Snooping Initiative

-In Thailand, anyone criticizing the government is at risk of fine or detention as the number of social media lawbreakers surge over time.
+In Thailand, anyone criticizing the government is at risk of fines or detention as many social media lawbreakers surge over time.

 Do not be surprised if you get arrested by Thailand security operatives for having fake bags, shirts, or DVDs.
 Hopefully, the country might relax the law in the future.

 There is a high report of web fraudsters, hackers, and spam sites in this region despite the government’s approach to curbing this menace.

 With constant pressure from various world governing bodies, the country has not relented its online security policies as it continues to maintain diplomatic relationships with countries across the different continents.

 Some pundits suggested Thailand’s online infringement connect to reporting citizens’ information to an undisclosed western country.

 The data collected helps NSA to know details about citizens, their population, and tourists.
 Sometimes, Thailand’s allies have access to this informations.

 Spying activities began in 2013.
 This contributed to a rise in purchasing a VPN for Thailand.